Ross-Esmond/code-fns/README.md

 ## Purpose

 Most code highlighters in JavaScript rely on HTML and CSS.
-When working outside of a standard webpage, however, these formats become difficult to use.
+When working outside of a standard web page, however, these formats become difficult to use.
 Code-fns is domain-agnostic, and will export tokens as plain objects to be converted to whatever format you choose.
 Specifically, code-fns was built for use in the Motion Canvas project, for visualizing code in videos and animations.
 Code-fns